Masterarbeiten

 OLDER ENDORSERS IN ADVERTISING

-Despite the increasing market size and consumption power of older consumers, older people seldom appear in advertising.
-One of the reasons might be that consumers react more negatively towards portrayals of older consumers as compared to younger consumers, presumably because the depictions of the elderly apply negative stereotpyes.
-How do consumers respond to portayals of older endorsers?
+Despite the increasing market size and consumption power of older consumers, older endorsers seldom appear in advertising.
+One of the reasons might be that consumers react more negatively towards portrayals of older consumers as compared to younger consumers, presumably because the depictions of the elderly use negative age stereotpyes.
 How are older endorsers depicted in advertising?

 Starting Literature: